top of page

 Al-Juthoor (“Roots”) of the Arab Diaspora from the Bay Area, is a celebrated Dabke troupe that raises awareness about Arab and Palestinian struggle, culture, and art.
 Their powerful dances are fueled with pride as they cue our collective resistance.
 Al Juthoor Choreographer Wael Buhaissy will work with local dancers from Thowra Dabke for a group performance and the evening will be layered with performances by Huda Asfour (oud) and Farah Barqawi (poetry), sharing excerpts from “Journey from Gaza to Brooklyn”.

-University of Michigan students have the opportunity to attend the performance through the Art Outta Town Program, a subsidized program that provides travel and tickets to art events off-campus. $5 tickets for the Art Outta Town’s trip to AANM for the Dabke performance will go on sale HERE in early November.
+University of Michigan students have the opportunity to attend the performance through the Art Outta Town Program, a subsidized program that provides travel and tickets to art events off-campus. $20 tickets for the Art Outta Town’s trip to AANM for the Dabke performance, which includes dinner, bus travel, & museum tour HERE.

 Palestinian Dabke Workshop with Al Juthoor of the Arab Diaspora